Jinny's Kitchen

 It is the second spin-off of Youn's Kitchen (2017) after Youn's Stay (2021), with the goal of forming a franchise.
 A two-episode spin-off special, named Jinny's Kitchen: Team Building, was later released on Amazon Prime.

 Premise

-The show is a spin-off of the television reality show Youn's Kitchen (2017), as Lee Seo-jin finally becomes a restaurant owner after working as a manager under Youn in the previous series.
-He opens Jinny's Kitchen in the small town of Bacalar, located in southeastern Mexico, to introduce Korean street food to customers.
+The show is a spin-off of the reality show Youn's Kitchen (2017), in which Lee Seo-jin becomes a restaurant owner after having worked as a manager under Youn in the initial series.
+He opens Jinny's Kitchen in the small town of Bacalar, in southeastern Mexico, to introduce Korean street food to customers.

 In season 2, the cast flies to the capital of Iceland, Reykjavík, to serve warm and spicy Korean dishes.
-The store sign is thereby replaced by "Seojin Ttukbaegi" (Jinny's Kitchen hot pot).
-Seo-jin change back his attitude and put the customer first before the revenue.
-Meanwhile, the head chef changes every day.
+The store sign is thereby changed to read "Seojin Ttukbaegi" (Jinny's Kitchen hot pot).
+Seo-jin changed his attitude to put the customer first.
+Meanwhile, the head chef changes on a daily basis.